tarmac-project/tarmac/docs/README.md

 But Tarmac takes Serverless Functions further.
 In general, FaaS platforms provide a simple runtime for user code.
 If a function requires any dependency \(i.e., a Database\), the developer-provided function code must maintain the database connectivity and query calls.

-Using the power of WebAssembly, Tarmac not only provides functions a secure sandboxed runtime environment, but it also provides abstractions that developers can use to interact with platform capabilities such as Databases, Caching, Metrics, and even Dynamic Configuration.
+Using the power of WebAssembly, Tarmac not only provides functions a secure sandboxed runtime environment, but it also provides abstractions that developers can use to interact with platform capabilities such as Databases, Caching, and even Metrics.

 In many ways, Tarmac is more akin to a microservices framework with the developer experience of a FaaS platform.

 ## Quick Start

-At the moment, Tramac is executing WASM functions by executing a defined set of function signatures.
-When Tarmac receives an HTTP GET request, it will call the function's registered under the `GET` signature.

-As part of the WASM Function, users must register their handlers using the pre-defined function signatures.
+To start executing WASM functions with Tarmac, we must define a single "Handler" function.
+This function will accept a byte slice as its input.
+The contents of this byte slice will be the HTTP payload sent to the service.

-To understand this better, look at one of our simple examples \(found in [example/](https://github.com/madflojo/tarmac/blob/main/example/tac/README.md)\).
+To see more examples look at one of our simple examples \(found in [example/](https://github.com/madflojo/tarmac/blob/main/example/tac/README.md)\).

 ```go
 // Tac is a small, simple Go program that is an example WASM module for Tarmac.
 This program will accept a Tarmac